GWS-mbH/shopware-api-client/README.md

 customer = await client.customer.first()
 ```

-All available Endpoint functions can be found in the [EndpointBase](#list-of-available-functions) section.
+All available Endpoint functions can be found in the [AdminEndpoint](#list-of-available-functions) section.

 There are two additional ways how the client can be utilized by using it with the Endpoint-Class directly or the
 associated Pydantic Model: